 The comptroller general has determined that judgments in excess of the proceeds of sale are to be paid from the Judgment Fund.
 However, 28 U.S.C. § 524(c)(1)(D) also provides that the Assets Forfeiture Fund is available for the payment of valid liens and mortgages "subject to the discretion of the Attorney General to determine the validity of any such lien or mortgage and the amount of payment to be made..."
 (The USMS is authorized to pay a lien or mortgage in excess of the proceeds of sale if such payment will facilitate the liquidation of the property and, thus, reduce expenses of such property's continued custody.
-Requests for approval of liens and mortgages in excess of the proceeds of sale shall be submitted to AFMLS for approval.)
+Requests for approval of liens and mortgages in excess of the proceeds of sale shall be submitted to the Asset Forfeiture and Money Laundering Section (AFMLS) for approval.)